galleonpt/galleonpt/README.md

 ## 👨🏻‍💻 A little bit about me

 Hi there 👋🏻
-I'm José Luís Rodrigues, graduated in Computer Systems Engineering at [IPCA](https://ipca.pt/en/).
-Currently I'm working as a Frontend Developer at a portuguese consulting company called Bee Engineering and the client that I'm allocated is from Kuwait(can't give more details, sorry).
+- I'm a software developer with experience working with frontend development(mostly with React) and with some experience with backend(using NodeJs).
+- I'm always ready for a challenge, and looking for stuff to do.
+- Even though I have more experience with frontend development I have a special taste for backend and mobile development.

 If you are interested in contacting me, please do not hesitate.
 You have my linkedin and email down below.

 ## Studies
-Currently I'm studying more about frontend development with ReactJS.
-Also I have a special taste for backend with NodeJS and mobile with React Native.
+Currently I'm studying more about frontend development with ReactJS and backend with NodeJS

 ## 📱 Contacts